marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-The function immediately calls the `drawPixel` function but then also returns it so that it is called again for newly touched pixels when the user drags or ((swipe))s over the picture.
+The function immediately calls the `drawPixel` function but then also returns it so that it's called again for newly touched pixels when the user drags or ((swipe))s over the picture.

 {{index "rectangle function"}}